wenxinxu/ResNeXt-in-tensorflow/README.md

 # ResNeXt in Tensorflow

 This is an implementation of [ResNext](https://arxiv.org/abs/1611.05431) in tensorflow.
-The tensorboard visualization of the detailed model structure (ResNeXt-29, 4x64d as example) is shown in [graph](https://github.com/wenxinxu/ResNeXt-in-tensorflow/blob/master/figure/graph.png), [block](https://github.com/wenxinxu/ResNeXt-in-tensorflow/blob/master/figure/graph_block.png), and [split](https://github.com/wenxinxu/ResNeXt-in-tensorflow/blob/master/figure/graph_block_split.png)
+The tensorboard visualization of the detailed model structure (ResNeXt-29, 4x64d as example) is shown in [graph](https://github.com/wenxinxu/ResNeXt-in-tensorflow/blob/master/figure/graph.png), [block](https://github.com/wenxinxu/ResNeXt-in-tensorflow/blob/master/figure/graph_block.png), and [split](https://github.com/wenxinxu/ResNeXt-in-tensorflow/blob/master/figure/graph_block_split.png).

-I used the method in Figure 3b of the paper to implement, as there is no grouped convolution functions in the current version of tensorflow yet.
-(I am going check the difference of speed between Figure 3b and Figure 3c.
-If Figure 3b is dramatically slower, I will see if I can implement grouped convolutions myself.)
+I implemented the blocks with both methods in Figure 3b (split->concat) and Figure 3c (grouped convolutions).
+The grouped conv method almost doubles the speed of the split-and-concat.

+tensorflow 1.0.0 is needed here.
+They re-named lots of functions, so the previous versions won't work...

 ## Quick guide